davisidarta/davisidarta/README.md

 I'm a joint MD/PhD student, meaning I came from a medical background and learned programming and machine-learning from the ground up.

 -  I've developed a new diffusion map model for dimensionality reduction and graph-layout with UMAP, [dbMAP](https://github.com/davisidarta/dbMAP)
--  This model was useful for analyzing a [meta-analysis of human lung scRNAseq data to provide new insights into COVID-19 pathogenesis](https://doi.org/10.1038/s41598-020-76488-2)
+-  This model was useful for analyzing a [meta-analysis of human lung scRNAseq data to provide new insights into COVID-19 pathogenesis](https://doi.org/10.1038/s41598-020-76488-2).
+The R code used is also available in a [public repository](https://github.com/davisidarta/humanlung).
 -  Drawn towards topology, I've developed [TopOMetry](https://github.com/davisidarta/topometry), a high-level topological data analysis framework for big data interpretation and visualization.
 -  I lead a small bioinformatics team at the Laboratory of Cell Signaling, where I attend as a PhD candidate, under supervision of [Prof. Licio Velloso](https://scholar.google.com/citations?user=DKuRdBsAAAAJ&hl=pt-BR).
 I've also held a workshop on single-cell data analysis at our lab, currently [available](https://github.com/OCRC/TreinamentoSingleCell) in Brazilian Portuguese.